 The 12 Most Popular Hidden Haunts Near Orlando the Locals Won’t Talk About!

-So you’ve explored every Orlando area theme park, dined at Disney Springs and Universal CityWalk, rode the Orlando Eye and even cruised down world-famous International Drive – think you have a feel for the real Orlando?
+So you’ve explored every Orlando area theme park, dined at Disney Springs and Universal CityWalk, rode the Orlando Eye and even checked out all the world-famous International Drive attractions – think you have a feel for the real Orlando?
 Wrong!
-Those Central Florida visitors who are lucky enough to venture beyond the well-trod tourist areas can experience hidden treasures that locals won’t even discuss (let’s face it, they don’t want these Orlando hotspots to become overwhelmed with visitors).
-However, these 12 hidden haunts near Orlando are just simply too good to pass up!
+Those Central Florida visitors who are lucky enough to venture beyond the well-trod tourist areas famous for Westgate's family hotels in Orlando,... can experience hidden treasures that locals won’t even discuss (let’s face it, they don’t want these Orlando hotspots to become overwhelmed with visitors).
+However, once your curiousity shifts from the best place to buy Disney tickets to the best place for breakfast in Orlando, then these 12 hidden haunts near Orlando are you 'new jam'!
+Shhhh!
 Just don’t tell anyone else, okay?

 WHERE: 1321 North Mills Avenue, Orlando, FL 32803 | WHO: (407) 630-6574